Skip to content

 While a package insert provides information about the vaccine, it is important to realize that it is being provided by the company and, therefore, has legal requirements that must be followed in its preparation.
 During the development of a vaccine, safety studies are completed by comparing a group of people who received the vaccine with a group of people who did not, called the placebo group.
 If a side effect occurs more times in the vaccine group, it may be a result of the vaccine.
 However, the company, according to the Food and Drug Administration (FDA), must report any side effects that occurred in the vaccine group, even if the number of occurrences was similar to or the same as those in the placebo group.
 All of these side effects are then listed in the package insert.

-Groups that make recommendations about vaccines to healthcare professionals, such as the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics (AAP), don't use the same criteria as the FDA to determine whether a side effect is caused by vaccines.
+Groups that make recommendations about vaccines, such as the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics (AAP) and the American Academy of Family Physicians (AAFP), don't use the same criteria as often appear in package inserts to determine whether a side effect is caused by vaccines.
 When these groups make recommendations, they review the data in the context of whether a particular side effect occurs significantly more often in the vaccine group than the placebo group.
 If it does, these side effects are listed in educational materials to physicians.
-For this reason, the number of side effects listed in the package insert is much greater than that listed by the CDC and AAP.
+For this reason, the number of side effects listed in the package insert is much greater than that listed by the CDC, AAP or AAFP.

 Even if your son had some vaccines previously, the additional doses will not hurt him.